-Basic Science, Vaccines, and Prevention Project Coordinator
+Basic Science, Vaccines, and Cure Project Coordinator

 Richard Jefferys began working in the HIV/AIDS field in 1993 as a volunteer at the nonprofit AIDS Treatment Data Network.
 In 1994, the Network hired him to conduct a survey of State AIDS Drug Assistance Programs (ADAPs) and Medicaid programs throughout the United States.
 Richard consequently coauthored The Access Project Report (1995) with Ken and Nancy Fornataro, the first report to comprehensively assess the availability of HIV and AIDS therapies and nutritional supplements through ADAP and Medicaid in every state.
 In his work for the Network in the following years, he coauthored the annual ADAP Monitoring Project reports in collaboration with NASTAD and also contributed to writing and editing the Experimental Treatment Guide (a directory of clinical trials in New York State) and Treatment Review.